bhushanmandava/CounterApp/README.md

    ```
 2. Open your browser and navigate to `http://localhost:3000`.

+## Production
+You can access the production version of the app [here](https://bhushanmandava.github.io/CounterApp/).

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or features.